 Sept.
 9, 2015

 Print Bed Adhesion is key.
-Pairing the material you are printing with the appropriate bed adhesion is often the key to a successful print.
-Without good bed adhesion, a print (a long print in particular) is doomed.
+Pairing the material you are printing with the appropriate bed adhesion is often the main solution to a successful print.
+Without good bed adhesion, a print (especially one with a long print time) is doomed.
 Here are some of the most common materials used for print bed adhesion.

 Blue Painters tape, or blue painters masking tape, is probably the most commonly used method for achieving great bed adhesion when printing with PLA filament.
 The reason printed parts like to stick to the tape is because of the tape’s outer coating - melted PLA sticks to that thin coating very well.
 You might notice the adhesion of PLA decreases after a few uses - apply some new tape when you see that occur.
 There are a variety of widths available - the wider you go, the fewer strips you will need to cover your bed.